-Wellwood Math League is open to any interested grade 7 or 8 student.
-Team members will be chosen based upon the results of the first meet in October.
+Wellwood Math League is open to any interested 7th or 8th grade student.
+There are five meets throughout the year.
 Each meet consists of five questions that students answer individually.
-Each question has a time limit of 2, 3, 5, or 7 minutes (Prime Time!).
 Scores are then compiled for each individual and for the entire team for the school year.
-Interested students can try out for Wellwood’s Math League team in October.

 Open Art is for any student that needs extra help or to catch up on missed work.

-The Positivity Project is in full swing at Wellwood.
-We need your strengths for lots of fun activities.
-These may include opportunities to help David’s Refuge, dinners for Hopeprint, art activities to decorate the school, birthday lollipops, fundraising events and many other fun deeds that show “Other People Matter!”
+P2 Crew: The Positivity Project is in full swing at Wellwood!
+We need your strengths for lots of fun activities!
+These may include, opportunities to help In My Father’s Kitchen, art activities to decorate the school, fundraising events and many other fun deeds that show ‘Other People Matter’!
 P2 Crew will meet Thursdays after school in the FACS room.
 Open to all students.

 Do you know of Pichu, Weedle, Skitty and Beldum?
 If so, then this club is for you.
 It is open to any student in grades 5-8 who would like to spend time with friends and play/trade Pokémon cards.